Using Chapel with libfabric¶

 verbs;ofi_rxmprovider, which is the verbs provider plus a utility provider which supports reliable datagrams for remote memory access operations.)

-force use of the sockets provider on Cray XC systems, or the verbs
+this can force use of the tcp provider on Cray XC systems, or the verbs

 provider on verbs-based systems where the default would otherwise be the

-sockets provider.
-For example, the following would force use of the
+tcp provider.
+For example, the following would force use of the verbs

-The Chapel group has done full testing both on a Cray XC system with the gni and sockets providers, and on an InfiniBand-based system with the sockets and verbs providers.
-Some additional testing has been done with the sockets provider on a MacBook running Mac OS X. All of these configurations are expected to work.
+The Chapel group has done full testing both on a Cray XC system with the gni and tcp providers, and on InfiniBand-based Cray CS and HPE Cray EX systems with the tcp and verbs providers.
+Some additional testing has been done with the tcp provider on a MacBook running Mac OS X. All of these configurations are expected to work.
 Provider settings we have not tested with the ofi communication layer may lead to internal errors.
 Settings which are at odds with the available networks, such as specifying the gni provider on a vanilla Linux cluster, will definitely lead to internal errors.

 Network technologies sometimes require memory registration, meaning that ranges of memory which will be the source or target of communication operations must be made known to the network before any such operations can occur.
-When the ofi communication layer is used with the gni provider, memory has to be registered.
+When the ofi communication layer is used with either the verbs provider on InfiniBand-based platforms including HPE Cray EX systems, or with the gni provider on Cray XC systems, memory has to be registered.
 This has certain implications for users, the most notable being that the heap must have a fixed size.

 CHPL_RT_MAX_HEAP_SIZE environment variable.
 Set it to a positive